ChristophSchmidl/software-security/exam-preparation/README.md

 	* [Collaborative Verification of Information Flow for a High-Assurance App Store](../literature/Collaborative_Verification_of_Information_Flow_for_a_High-Assurance_App_Store.pdf)
 		* The author propose a verification model for app stores in order to assure that the apps are free of malicious code
 		* Two parties involved: **The software vendor** and **the app store auditor** collaborate
-		* The software vendor provides a behavioral specification of information flow and source code annoated with information-flow type qualifiers.
+		* The software vendor provides a behavioral specification of information flow and source code annotated with information-flow type qualifiers.
 A flow-sensitive, context-sensitive information-flow type system checks the information flow type qualifiers (IFT - Information Flow Type-Checker)
 		* The app store auditor uses the vendor-provided source code to manually verify declassifications
 		* Tailored towards Android Apps written in Java
 		* 4 factors in current app stores which make it hard to detect trojans